Food micro-areas

 Choose beach or mainland first

-The sleep base decides whether South Beach or Brickell should carry the first dinner.
+The sleep base decides whether South Beach or Brickell should carry the first dinner and late return.

 2. 2